A Different Perspective On MarketAxess Valuation (NASDAQ:MKTX)

 In the article cited above, Hide Not Slide asks, “if it takes 10 years to quadruple market share & revenue, am I willing to pay a ~60x multiple today for that growth?”

 It is a fair question to ask.
 As of this writing, it stands at 74, near the high side for even this stock.
-The P/FFC is worse.
+The P/FCF is worse.

 Even Seeking Alpha’s Factor Grades give the stock an “F” for Value: